-I grew up in Albuquerque, New Mexico and moved to Tucson, Arizona in the late 90’s.
-I found my way to the Pacific Northwest in 2007 and once I arrived, I knew that I was finally home.
+I grew up in Albuquerque, New Mexico and lived in Tucson, Arizona but it wasn’t until I found my way to the Pacific Northwest that I knew I was home.

-A few years ago, I attended an art exhibit and was asked the question, “Are you creative?” without thinking, I responded with . . .
-“I used to be”.
-Without realizing it, I had gradually allowed my creative side to take a back seat in my life.
-I refocused and began exploring new creative endeavors and through that journey I discovered photography.
+A few years ago, when I was attending an art exhibit, someone asked me, “Are you creative?”
+Without thinking, I replied, “I used to be.”
+Until that moment, I hadn’t realized that my creative side had taken a back seat in my life.
+So, I refocused and began exploring new creative endeavors – a journey that led me to photography.

-I believe that the most important quality of a photography, as with all art, is to evoke an emotional response and that has been, and will always be, my goal.
+I believe the most important effect of art is to evoke an emotional response.
+With my photography, that is, and will always be, my goal.

-“Which of my photographs in my favorite?
-The one I’m going to take tomorrow”
+“Which of my photographs is my favorite?
+The one I’m going to take tomorrow.”